VincentVigneron/crusp/README.md

 ## TODO LIST
 - [ ] Remove ProcessUniqueId dependency.
-- [x] TOP PRIORITY: List of Vars
+- [x] TOP PRIORITY: Array of Vars
-- [ ] Detect identic RefArray one refarray for same views (if possible)
+- [ ] Detect identic ArrayOfRefs one refarray for same views (if possible)
 - [ ] Better name for ConstraintHandler Error.
 - [ ] Adding multiple new functions for constraint\_build macro.
 - [ ] Use where clause for generics instead of inline constraints in constraint\_build macro.